-And institutional investors saw their holdings value drop by 5.9% last week.
-This set of investors may especially be concerned about the current loss, which adds to a one-year loss of 8.0% for shareholders.
+And so it follows that institutional investors was the group most impacted after the company's market cap fell to US$29b last week after a 3.4% drop in the share price.
+The recent loss, which adds to a one-year loss of 8.0% for stockholders, may not sit well with this group of investors.
 Also referred to as "smart money", institutions have a lot of sway over how a stock's price moves.
-As a result, if the decline continues, institutional investors may be pressured to sell CME Group which might hurt individual investors.
+Hence, if weakness in Cummins' share price continues, institutional investors may feel compelled to sell the stock, which might not be ideal for individual investors.

-In the chart below, we zoom in on the different ownership groups of CME Group.
+In the chart below, we zoom in on the different ownership groups of Cummins.

-What Does The Institutional Ownership Tell Us About CME Group?
+What Does The Institutional Ownership Tell Us About Cummins?

 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.